dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ## Hosting WPF Content in a Microsoft Win32 Window

-The key to hosting a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] on a Win32 window is the <xref:System.Windows.Interop.HwndSource> class.
-This class wraps the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a Win32 window, so that the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content can be incorporated into your [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] as a child window.
-The following approach combines the Win32 and [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] in a single application.
+The key to hosting a WPF on a Win32 window is the <xref:System.Windows.Interop.HwndSource> class.
+This class wraps the WPF content in a Win32 window, so that the WPF content can be incorporated into your WPF in a single application.

-1. Implement your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content (the content root element) as a managed class.
+1. Implement your WPF content (the content root element) as a managed class.
 Typically, the class inherits from one of the classes that can contain multiple child elements and/or used as a root element, such as <xref:System.Windows.Controls.DockPanel> or <xref:System.Windows.Controls.Page>.
-In subsequent steps, this class is referred to as the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content class, and instances of the class are referred to as [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content objects.
+In subsequent steps, this class is referred to as the WPF content class, and instances of the class are referred to as WPF content objects.

 2. Implement a Windows application with C++/CLI.
 If you are starting with an existing unmanaged C++ application, you can usually enable it to call managed code by changing your project settings to include the `/clr` compiler flag (the full scope of what might be necessary to support `/clr` compilation is not described in this topic).

-3. Set the threading model to Single Threaded Apartment (STA). [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses this threading model.
+3. Set the threading model to Single Threaded Apartment (STA).
+WPF uses this threading model.

 4. Handle the WM_CREATE notification in your window procedure.